 Rabab Baldo is a gender and peace activist.
 She worked as Senior Gender & Inclusivity Advisor and international consultant for the UNDP and Inclusive Peace, among others.
 She also served as a Special Envoy for Sudan and South Sudan with UN Women and the Office of the Intergovernmental Authority on Development (IGAD).

-Interview in swissinfo
+Interview on swissinfo

 War in Sudan: How women want to influence the peace process in Geneva: In this article on swissinfo concerning the negotiations in Geneva, Rabab Baldo explains how Sudanese women are working for peace and our Director Deborah Schibler explains the impact of women's participation on peace processes.